 All graphics solutions (NVIDIA vGPU, Intel GVT-d, Intel GVT-G, AMD MxGPU, and vGPU pass-through) can be used in an environment that uses high availability.
 However, VMs that use these graphics solutions cannot be protected with high availability.
 These VMs can be restarted on a best-effort basis while there are hosts with the appropriate free resources.

 A pool is overcommitted when the VMs that are currently running cannot be restarted elsewhere following a user-defined number of host failures.
 Overcommitting can happen if there is not enough free memory across the pool to run those VMs following a failure.
 However, there are also more subtle changes which can make high availability unsustainable: changes to Virtual Block Devices (VBDs) and networks can affect which VMs can be restarted on which hosts.
 Citrix Hypervisor cannot check all potential actions and determine if they cause violation of high availability demands.
 However, an asynchronous notification is sent if high availability becomes unsustainable.

 host failures to tolerate is set to 3.
 In this case, the pool calculates a failover plan that allows any three hosts to fail and then restarts the VMs on other hosts.
 If a plan cannot be found, then the pool is considered to be overcommitted.
 The plan is dynamically recalculated based on VM lifecycle operations and movement.
 If changes (for example, the addition of new VMs to the pool) cause the pool to become overcommitted, alerts are sent either via XenCenter or email.

-If any attempts to start or resume a VM cause the pool to be overcommitted, a warning alert is displayed in XenCenter.
-You can then cancel the operation, or proceed anyway.
+If any attempts to start or resume a VM would cause the pool to become overcommitted, a warning alert is displayed in XenCenter.
+You can then choose to cancel the operation or proceed anyway.
 Proceeding causes the pool to become overcommitted and a message is sent to any configured email addresses.
 This is also available as a message instance through the management API.
 The amount of memory used by VMs of different priorities is displayed at the pool and host levels.